-DAILY REFLECTIONS for January 25th
+DAILY REFLECTIONS for November 27th

-Twelve Steps and Twelve Traditions, Page 139
+Twelve Steps and Twelve Traditions, page 182

 Daily Reflections reprinted with permission of A.A.
 World Services, Inc.